What you can do locally to protect our environment

 Explore the switch to an Electric Vehicle (EV).

 Acterra’s Go EV!
 Ambassadors are EV owners who are willing to share their experiences with you – and let you test drive their car if you like!
-The cars range from Teslas to Leafs to KIA Soles to Fiat 500s and more!
+The cars range from Teslas to Leafs to KIA Souls to Fiat 500s to Chevy Bolts and more!
 Contact Ariane at ArianeE@acterra.org or sign up here to request your EV consultation by phone or in person.

 Consider your options for going solar.

 Google’s Project Sunroof gives you an easy way to plug in your address and your monthly electricity costs to determine how much money you could save by installing a solar system.
 The website offers you options for leasing, or financing for loans or outright purchase.
-If you go solar now, you can grandfather in the net metering payback rates before PG&E reduces them again.
-Federal tax credits are still valid for 2017, but it’s unclear how long they will last.
-So this year may be the last best chance to save big with solar.
+It also calculates an estimated payback time, and suggests the best size system to install, based on your home situation.
+The site describes the types of inverters available, gives tips on choosing a solar contractor and provides links to local installation companies.

 If you’re ready to go solar, contact SunWork for an estimate.